 4. Youth books, chosen by the Young Jury.
 Here you’ll find the eleven Young Jury Readers’ Suggestions – with image and sound!

-For each book, you’ll find a number of excerpts that relate to the themes of the book.
+For each book, you’ll find several excerpts that relate to the book’s themes.
 This way your child can easily form an image of the book.

 3. School activities